ma3-pro-plugins/MA3ProPluginsPublic/docs/PluginDevelopers/PluginSystem.md

 This is good to know if your plugins declare global variables, or relay on the existance of global variables.

-### ReloadPlugins Command
+### ReloadAllPlugins Command

-Running the "ReloadPlugins" command:
+Running the "ReloadAllPlugins" command:

-  - Reloades only plugins that are checked as "Installed = Yes" AND their files were CHANGED since the last relaod.
+- Reloades only plugins that are checked as "Installed = Yes" and their files were CHANGED since the last relaod.

-  - Does not reset global variables.
+  - Does NOT reset global variables
+  - Does NOT reset object hooks

+### ReloadUI Command

+Running the "ReloadUI" command:

+- Reloades the whole LUA engine, as if the system was restarted.
+  - Resets global variables
+  - Resets object hooks

+### Load Show

+**When you load a new show, the LUA engine does NOT restarted !**

+There is currently no onShowLoad event.
+- global variables: **PERSIST**
+- object hooks: **RESET**

 ## Individual Plugin